-Deleting events About this task
+Deleting events

-You can delete an event (that is, discard both the event and its name).
-If the event is a sub-event, the value of the composite event will be that of its predicate, after the sub-event has been removed from the predicate's Boolean expression.
+You can delete an event by discarding both the event and its name.
+If the event is a subevent, the value of the composite event is that of its predicate, after the subevent is removed from the Boolean expression of the predicate.